 Puffy offers a 101-night sleep trial with free shipping and returns, plus a lifetime warranty.
 So, you can expect to use this pillow for years to come without problems.

-What could be better: The bamboo fiber cover does a nice job of whisking away heat, but a material like Tencel would be better.
+What could be improved?
+The bamboo fiber cover does a nice job of whisking away heat, but a material like Tencel would be better.
 This body pillow for side sleepers can be very warm on summer nights.

 The Helix adjustable pillow is designed to fit any side sleeper thanks to a removable support insert.
 By leaving the insert inside the pillow, you can increase both its loft and firmness to about medium-firm.
 If you remove the insert, the pillow’s firmness drops to slightly softer than medium.

 This insert also makes the Helix pillow one of the best pillows for side sleepers who snore.
 Often, snoring is caused by the angle of your head during the night.
 With the adjustable insert, it’s simple to address how high or low your head is supported and make your breathing easier.

 The fil of this pillow is made from gel-infused microfiber, which users noted feels a lot like gel-infused memory foam.
 The material doesn’t conform to your head quite as much as true foam, and it’s not quite as warm either.
 The pillow’s breathability is also helped by the addition of a cooling cotton cover.

 What do we love it for?
 Helix offers a 100-night sleep trial for this pillow, so you can try it out before committing to it.
 This also gives you a chance to play around with the adjustable insert to see if it can help eliminate your snore or ease neck pain.

 What were we disappointed with?
 The pillow only comes with a one-year warranty, which is very short given its price.
 We’d like to see Helix extend the warranty policy by several years or more.